A-I-Research-Facility/Reinforcement-learning/q-learning-1/README.md

 b) go right, <br>
 c) don't move

-This program serves as an introduction to Q-tables, how they are created, and used.
+This program serves as an introduction to Q-tables.
+We get to learn how they are created, updated, and used.

 The evironment used over here doesn't make a difference to our model, but we are using it because of its simplicity.